smart-data-models/dataModel.AAS/I4Asset/doc/spec_KO.md

                   description: Property.
 True if this is local item.
 False if not
                   type: boolean
                 type:
+                  description: Property.
+Type of the object inside the keys of the assetIdentificationModelRef
                   type: string
                 value:
                   description: Property.
-Value of the item
+Value of the item of the object
                   type: string
               type: object
           type: array